Skip to main content

 Skip chapter intro

 The further into senior leadership I went, the more the pattern compounded.
-I watched organizations spend six figures implementing new enterprise systems — not because the existing systems had been mastered, not because anyone had conducted a genuine needs assessment, but because the board had approved a budget line and a vendor had made a compelling slide deck.
+I watched organisations spend six figures implementing new enterprise systems — usually because the board had approved a budget line and a vendor had made a compelling slide deck, with no one having mastered the existing systems or conducted a genuine needs assessment.
 Two years later, with the new system live, the same core problems persisted.
 Different interface.
 Same dysfunction.

-Across two decades inside non-profits, I saw the same operational decay repeated in every organization:
+Across two decades inside non-profits, I saw the same operational decay repeated in every organisation:

 • Excel used as a glorified calculator, its analytical power entirely untouched